isabella232/ios-video-introduction/readme.md

 ```

-As soon as you load this view the localStream is added to the view, this is important because you want to make sure you look you best when the other party picks up.
+As soon as you load this view the localStream is added to the view, this is important because you want to make sure you look your best when the other party picks up.
 There is also a gestureRecognizer to enable you to switch to full screen, and one to toggle front or back facing camera.

 The next key part in the call is